ikemen-engine/zss_npp/Snippets/instructions.md

 ### Quality Of Life Tips (optional)
-1. You can search for snippets on the tab.
+1. You can search for Snippets on the tab.

 ![img](images/search.png)